 The initial NAIC model enacted in Florida was intended to create standards for recommending the purchase or exchange of annuities to consumers who are 65 or older, specifically that agents and insurers must have "reasonable grounds" for recommending annuities to seniors.
 The intent of the Seibel Act is to replace this subjective standard with a more objective standard.
 The initial law was ineffective because regulators needed clear and convincing evidence, not to prove that a particular transaction was indeed suitable for the client, but whether the agent reasonably believed it was.
 The new standard now requires an insurer or agent, who recommends purchase or exchange of an annuity to a senior consumer, to have "an objectively reasonable basis for believing the recommendation is suitable."
 A "senior consumer" is defined as an individual purchaser age 65 or older - and the case of joint purchasers, if either is 65 or older.
-A "recommendation" is an annuity transaction (purchase or exchange) that is based on the agent's advice.
-"Annuities" are defined in this law as individually solicited fixed, variable and equity indexed contracts, whether identified as individual or group contracts.
-For full text of Florida Statutes, Section 627.4554.
+A "recommendation" is an annuity transaction that is based on the agent's advice.
+"Annuities" are defined in this law as fixed, variable and equity indexed contracts.